xingjeffrey/syntax_rhythm_pbb/README.md

 This repository contains all the analysis and figures for

-*Syntactic modulation of rhythm in Australian pied butcherbird song.* Jeffrey Xing, Tim Sainburg, Hollis Taylor, Timothy Q. Gentner (In prep)
+*Syntactic modulation of rhythm in Australian pied butcherbird song.* Jeffrey Xing, Tim Sainburg, Hollis Taylor, Timothy Q. Gentner (Submitted)

 Abstract: